oVirt/ovirt-site/source/feature/networkpermissions.html.md

 <!-- -->

-*   Permission with **VmNetworkUser** role will be granted to the user on each network attached to the VM.
+*   Permission with **VmNetworkUser** role will be granted to the user on each network attached to the VM/Template.
 *   Permission with **AdvancedVmNetworkUser** role will be granted to the user on each network attached to the VM with port-mirroring enabled.

 bug fix: